CinemaScore

-CinemaScore is a market research firm based in Las Vegas.
-It surveys film audiences to rate their viewing experiences with letter grades, reports the results, and forecasts box office receipts based on the data.
+CinemaScore is an American market research firm based in Las Vegas.
+It surveys film audiences to rate their viewing experiences with letter grades, reports the results, and forecasts box office receipts from the data.

 Background

-Ed Mintz founded CinemaScore in 1979 after disliking The Cheap Detective despite being a fan of Neil Simon, and hearing another disappointed attendee wanting to hear the opinions of ordinary people instead of critics.
+Ed Mintz, who majored in math at the University of Wisconsin-Madison and founded dental billing software company Dentametics, with wife Rona attended The Cheap Detective in June 1978.
+He had read a positive review by a movie critic but disliked the film despite being a fan of Neil Simon, and heard another disappointed attendee wanting to hear the opinions of ordinary people, not critics.
+Mintz had not worked with polls or the entertainment industry, but decided to use his math and computer skills for a business surveying the opinions of hundreds of film viewers.

 A Yom Kippur donation card with tabs inspired the survey cards given to audience members.
-The company conducts surveys to audiences who have seen a film in theaters, asking them to rate the film and specifying what drew them to the film.
+The company conducts exit polls of audiences who have seen a film in theaters, asking them to rate the film and specifying what drew them to the film.
 Its results are published in Entertainment Weekly.
 CinemaScore also conducts surveys to determine audience interest in renting films on video, breaking the demographic down by age and sex and passing along information to video companies such as Fox Video Corporation.

-CinemaScore pollster Dede Gilmore reported the trend in 1993, "Most movies get easily a B-plus.
-I think people come wanting the entertainment.
-They have high expectations.
-They're more lenient with their grades.
-But as (moviegoers) do it more and more, they get to be stronger critics".
-In 1993, films that were graded with an A included Scent of a Woman, A Few Good Men and Falling Down.
-Films graded with a B included Sommersby and Untamed Heart.
-A C-grade film for the year was Body of Evidence.
+After employees of Mintz's dental company tested the survey cards at theaters, polling began in 1979.
 CinemaScore at first reported its findings to consumers, including a newspaper column and a radio show.
 After 20th Century Fox approached the company in 1989, it began selling the data to studios instead.
+By the mid-1980s AMC Theatres used CinemaScore data when choosing films for its locations.
 A website was launched by CinemaScore in 1999, after three years' delay in which the president sought sponsorship from magazines and video companies.
 Brad Peppard was president of CinemaScore Online from 1999 to 2002.
 The website included a database of nearly 2,000 feature films and the audiences' reactions to them.
 Prior to the launch, CinemaScore results had been published in Las Vegas Review-Journal and Reno Gazette-Journal.
 CinemaScore's expansion to the Internet included a weekly email subscription for cinephiles to keep up with reports of audience reactions.